 Management of Symptomatic Polyhydramnios

 Polyhydramnios (or hydramnios) is an excessive amount of amniotic fluid relative to gestational age.
 It is thought to result from either increased production or decreased clearance of amniotic fluid and is often suspected when uterine size is greater than dates.
-Polyhydramnios may be initially identified sonographically through subjective impression.
-Quantified measurements include the amniotic fluid index (AFI) and single deepest pocket (SDP).
-It is characterized as mild (AFI 25-30 cm or SDP ≥ 8 and < 12 cm), moderate (AFI 30.1-35 cm or SDP ≥12 and < 16 cm), or severe (AFI ≥ 35.1cm or SDP ≥16cm).
+Polyhydramnios may be initially identified sonographically or through subjective impression.
+Quantified measurements include the amniotic fluid index (AFI) and deepest vertical pocket (DVP).
+It is characterized as mild (AFI 24.0-29.9 cm or DVP ≥ 8 and < 12 cm), moderate (AFI 30.0-34.9 cm or DVP ≥12 and < 16 cm), or severe (AFI ≥ 35.0cm or DVP ≥16cm).

 In cases of severe or symptomatic polyhydramnios, amnioreduction may be performed.
 No consensus exists on the speed or volume of amniotic fluid removal.
 There is no consensus on the roles of tocolytics and antibiotics.
 Complications of amnioreduction occur relatively infrequently (1-3%) and include rupture of membranes, preterm labor, placental abruption, infection, and hypoproteinemia.